microsoft/autogen/samples/apps/autogen-studio/README.md

 ```

 This will start the application on the specified port.
 Open your web browser and go to `http://localhost:8081/` to begin using AutoGen Studio.
+AutoGen Studio also takes a `--host <host>` argument to specify the host address.
+By default, it is set to `localhost`.

 Now that you have AutoGen Studio installed and running, you are ready to explore its capabilities, including defining and modifying agent workflows, interacting with agents and sessions, and expanding agent skills.